DigitalWallonia/D4WTA-AP/README.md

 /releases: D4WTA-AP releases (1.00, 2.00 etc), each release might have different distributions.

 ## License
-Copyright © 2024 Data4Wallonia.
+Copyright © 2025  Agence Du Numérique.
 All material in this repository is published under the licence CC-BY 4.0, unless explicitly otherwise mentioned.